Exploiting locality in high-dimensional factorial hidden Markov models: Factorial hidden Markov models, filtering and smoothing

 where $N(\cdot)$ is the neighbourhood function,

 In applications each observation $y$ will typically be multivariate and each likelihood factor $g^f(x^{N{(f)}},y)$ may depend on $y$ only through some subset of its constituent variates, but the details will be model specific, so we do not introduce them at this stage.
+We note that equations \ref{eq:prior_factorization} and \ref{eq:likelihood_factorization} are the mathematical formalization of \virg{local structures}, indeed equation \ref{eq:prior_factorization} says that each component of the hidden variable is evolving independently, while equation \ref{eq:likelihood_factorization} stands that the emission distribution can be decomposed in pieces that can be built locally.